ajgoras/ajgoras/README.md

 Hi I'm Igor 👋\
-I'm a 23 years old guy from Poland with passion to programming\
+I'm a 23 years old guy from Poland with passion to programming👨🏼‍💻\
-👨🏼‍💻CS Student
+CS Student👨🏼‍🎓

 ## I am currently working on